-The EBR requires a Statement of Environmental Values from all designated ministries.
-The designated ministries are listed at: https://ero.ontario.ca/page/sevs
+The EBR requires a Statement of Environmental Values (SEV) from all prescribed ministries.
+The prescribed ministries are listed at: https://ero.ontario.ca/page/sevs

-- How consideration of the purposes of the EBR will be integrated with other considerations, including social, economic and scientific considerations, which are part of decision-making in the Ministry.
+- How consideration of the purposes of the EBR will be integrated with other considerations, including social, economic, Indigenous, and scientific considerations that are part of decision-making in the Ministry.

-The Ministry of Energy, Northern Development and Mines (ENDM) will examine the SEV on a periodic basis to ensure the Statements are current.
+The Ministry of Energy, Northern Development and Mines (ENDM) will examine the SEV on a periodic basis to ensure the SEV is up-to-date and accurate.

 2. Ministry vision, mandate and business

 - More details on ENDM’s responsibilities can be found on the Ministry’s website at https://www.ontario.ca/page/ministry-energy-northern-development-and-mines.

 3. Application of the SEV